johnwcowan/pdp8x/arch.md

    The assembler mnemonic is SETS.

  * If OP is 0xF and EOP is 0x3,
-   set STACK to STACK + 1, and then set M[STACK] to Y.s
+   set STACK to STACK + 1, and then set M[STACK] to Y.
    The assembler mnemonic is PUSH
-   .

  * If OP is 0xF and EOP is 0x4,
    set Y to IX0.
    The assembler mnemonic is LDX.